 In June 2018, the Australian Government announced the acquisition of nine Hunter class frigates to replace the Royal Australian Navy’s existing Anzac class frigates.
-The Hunter class is based on the BAE Systems Type 26 design, and will be built at the Osborne shipyard in South Australia, with the first-of-class expected to enter service in the late 2020s.
-The acquisition cost of the Hunter class frigates is approximately $35 billion.
+The Hunter class is based on the BAE Type 26 design, and will be built at the Osborne shipyard in South Australia, with the first-of-class expected to enter service in the late 2020s.
+The acquisition cost of the Hunter class is approximately $35 billion.

 In addition to providing capability to the Royal Australian Navy, the acquisition of the Hunter class frigates is an integral part of the Australian Government’s 2017 Naval Shipbuilding Plan to create a viable and sustainable Australian naval shipbuilding industry, based on a continuous build of naval surface ships and submarines.

 This audit would examine the Department of Defence’s achievement of initial operating capability for the new air combat capability, the F-35A Joint Strike Fighter (AIR 6000 Phase 2A/2B).
 Defence plans for the Joint Strike Fighter to reach initial operating capability in December 2020 following the completion of the verification and validation program.
 At that time, Defence plans to have approximately 30 aircraft, including an operational squadron of at least 12 Joint Strike Fighter aircraft available.
 The total acquisition budget for AIR 6000 Phase 2A/2B is $15.5 billion, with government approving a further $4.6 billion in 2014 for operating and support costs until 2024–25.
 As of October 2019, 18 aircraft have been delivered to Australia.